onoss98/CS167/Labs/Lab1/CS167-Lab1.md

 *Hint:* Report the error and explain in a few words what it means.

+Error: Could not find or load main class edu.ucr.cs.cs167.862396706.App Caused by: java.lang.ClassNotFoundException: edu.ucr.cs.cs167.862396706.App

+This means that Java is trying to load a particular class but can not find it in the classpath
 - Try to run the program using the following command:

     ```bash